andreaskuster/black-parrot-branch-predictor/README.md

 After being given a hint by Professor Taylor, we started investigating the use of branch traces from the most recent [Championship Branch Prediction CBP-5](https://www.jilp.org/cbp2016).
-Since these files come in a complex encoding, we used there branch predictor test backbone and build a conversion utility that translates these files to simple "branch_address branch_taken newline" format.
+Since these files come in a complex encoding, we used their branch predictor test backbone and built a conversion utility that translates these files to a simple "branch_address branch_taken newline" format.
 The implementation details can be found in [bt9_reader](./bt9_reader).
 For our evaluation and simulation, we used four of the training files from different categories (`short_mobile_1`, `long_mobile_1`, `short_server_1`, `long_server_1`), each consisting of several millions of branches.
 The converted files can be found in [traces](./traces).

-In order to solve the second issue of thorougly test/simulate or design with a big amount of internal state, we decided to use [cocotb](https://github.com/cocotb/cocotb), which allows us to co-simulate our RTL code (using [verilator](https://www.veripool.org/wiki/verilator)) and our model of the predictor written in python.
+In order to solve the second issue of thoroughly test/simulate or design with a big amount of internal state, we decided to use [cocotb](https://github.com/cocotb/cocotb), which allows us to co-simulate our RTL code (using [verilator](https://www.veripool.org/wiki/verilator)) and our model of the predictor written in python.
 Furthermore, we can use the traces from CBP-5, simulate them on both the RTL and python implementation and check if the output matches.
 This gives us high confidence of the correctness (considering